oguzhancoskun/aws-ssm.nvim/README.md

 # aws-ssm.nvim
 `aws-ssm.nvim` is a Lua module for NeoVim or Vim that facilitates adding parameters to AWS Systems Manager Parameter Store.

+Module can be check clipboard and if any clipboard item exist, you can use it directly.

 ## Installation

 ### Using vim-plug